MercersKitchen/Intermediate-CS/README.md

 - Coding smaller solutions to a subproblem, then combining solutions for the larger problem demonstrates increasing sophistications of computational thinking

 ---

+# Review Progression
+- Case Study for Choose Your Own Adventure
+- Review Processing-Java
+- Website Promotion of Choose Your Own Adventure OR a Website for this as a more developed *book* (using JavaScript Lessons as code to develop book-metaphor)

 # Reviewing Processing
 See: https://github.com/Intro-CS-App-Dev-and-Deploy/Overview#computer-apps